Maha Yoga is pleased to offer a diverse teaching team, each bringing their unique personalities, training and life experience to the studio.

 Her unwavering curiosity guides her through the exploration and experimentation of new methods of movement, meditation and breath.
 She has a desire to help you grow as a student, in and out of the studio, as you shed any perceived limitations you might have.

-Kendall has practiced at Maha Yoga since 2011.
+Kendall has practiced with Pam Roberts at Maha Yoga since 2011.
 She completed her 200 hour level yoga teacher training at Yoga Mala in the Flow and Transcend program.

 Off the mat, Kendall is a gardener, a poet, a dancer and a photographer.